 943 South Van Ness Avenue

-The historic feel of this bed and breakfast makes it a guest favorite (built in the late 1800s!).
+A beautiful Victorian built in 1872, this B&B has a historic feel that makes it a guest favorite.
 It also includes the following amenities:

-Rooms at the Inn San Francisco start at around $140 a night.
-Compare prices and find the best deals on TripAdvisor.
+Rooms at the Inn San Francisco start at around $220 a night.
+Compare prices and find the best deals.

 1906 Mission Street at 15th Street

-All rooms also feature free wifi, newly updated decor, and both heating and air conditioning.
-The entire property is non-smoking and they speak several languages (English, Italian, Spanish, and French).
+All rooms also feature free wifi, free breakfast, newly updated decor, and both heating and air conditioning.
+The entire property is non-smoking, and they speak several languages (English, Italian, Spanish, and French).

-Rooms here start at around $134 a night.
-Find the best prices for 1906 Mission on Booking.com.
+Rooms here start at around $165 a night.
+Find the best prices for Nineteen 06 Mission.

-I've also recently started to use the apartment search on Booking.com.
+I've recently started to use the apartment search on Booking.com as well.
 They offer hundreds of options all around San Francisco.
 They also include guest reviews so you can get a great feel for what it's like to stay there.
-Click here to check out the selection of apartments on Booking.com.
+Click here to check out the selection of apartments.

 BART: If you are coming from Union Square, your best option is to take BART (Bay Area Rapid Transit).
-You can hop on at any station on Market Street.
+You can hop on at any station along Market Street.
 There are two BART stops in the Mission.
-The 16th Street stop is on the northern side of the Mission District San Francisco.
-The 24th Street stop is on the southern side of the Mission.
-Learn more about taking BART on the public transportation San Francisco page.
+The 16th Street stop is on the northern side of the Mission District San Francisco, while the 24th Street stop is on the southern side.
+Learn more about taking BART on the public transportation around San Francisco page.

 Bus: If you are heading over from Fisherman's Wharf, then your best bet is to take the bus.
-The 49 Mission bus picks up on the western side of Fishermans Wharf and takes you directly into the Mission District.
+The 49 Mission bus picks up on the western side of Fisherman's Wharf and takes you directly into the Mission District.
 Jump on the bus at the corner of Van Ness and North Point.
 It drives down Mission Street and stops about every two blocks.
 You can hop off at any point along the way.
-It's $2 per person for a one way ride.

 Car: Driving is an option, but also a little bit more expensive than taking public transportation.
 If you do decide to drive, you will find street parking quite difficult in this neighborhood.
 However, the good news is that there are two main parking garages in the area.
-Find out more about these San Francisco parking garages, including costs, location and hours.
+Find out more about these San Francisco parking garages, including cost, location, and hours.